 Simple foods that allow for quick set-up, easy eating, minimal mess and easy clean-up are best.
 Consider an array of snacks the toddlers can eat while moving, such as vegetable sticks, crackers, bite-sized sandwiches and cut-up fruit.
 Include your child’s favorite, if possible.
 Use cookie cutters to shape fruit, sandwiches and other food that can be sliced into theme-specific shapes.

-Safety is a huge priority when you bring a group of toddlers together as they usually enjoy exploring in new spaces.
+Safety is a huge priority when you bring a group of toddlers together as they usually enjoy exploring new spaces.
 Block off any rooms you don’t want the toddlers to explore or any areas that are potentially hazardous.
 Save the gift opening for after the party so other toddlers don’t feel left out, get jealous or not understand why they can’t take “their” gift home with them.
 Send each guest away with a goody bag full of favors that relate to the theme.
 For example, a new stuffed animal is appropriate for an animal theme, action figures for a superhero theme or toy cars for a car theme.
 Candy, stickers, large crayons, Play-Doh or other little trinkets are fitting for 3-year-olds.